 I used a dabber and some acrylic black paint but you can use a paint brush.
 After I dabbed, I brushed it a bit to make the paint flat.
 Once they are pretty dry you can peel off vinyl.

 Easy, right??
-That’s all you need to do for the tiles.
+That’s all you need to do for the DIY scrabble tiles.

-Next, I laid them all out on my floor so I could see which tiles I would attach together.
-To hang them up, I glued and stapled a thin board to the back of the names.
+Next, I laid them all out on my floor so I could see how to attach the scrabble tiles together.
+As far as hanging the scrabble tiles on the wall goes, I glued and stapled a thin board to the back of the names.
 I still added a board to the single letters so they would be the same distance from the wall.

 So, here is my whole wall!
 I love walking down the stairs and seeing it, it makes me smile!
 One of the chests was my Grandpa’s and the mailbox was the one thing my youngest wanted from my grandparents house.
 It all adds great charm to the house!